lfit/itpol/linux-workstation-security.md

 not empty before logwatch will be of any use.

 #### Rkhunter and IDS

-Installing `rkhunter` and an intrusion detection system (IDS) like `aide` or `tripwire` will not be that useful unless you actually understand how they work and take the necessary steps to set them up properly (such as, keeping the databases on external media, running checks from a trusted environment, remembering to update the hash databases after performing system updates and configuration changes, etc).
+Installing `rkhunter` and an intrusion detection system (IDS) like `aide` or `tripwire` will not be that useful unless you actually understand how they work and take the necessary steps to set them up properly (such as, keeping the databases on external media, running checks from a trusted environment, remembering to refresh the hash databases after performing system updates and configuration changes, etc).
 If you are not willing to take these steps and adjust how you do things on your own workstation, these tools will introduce hassle without any tangible security benefit.